California DMV Related Articles

 You're allowed three attempts to pass the California DMV permit test within a year.
 If you don't pass in three attempts, you'll need to reapply for your California drivers permit with a new payment.

-Once you've received your California learners permit, you can start practicing for a drivers license right away!
+Once you've received your DMV learners permit, you can start practicing for a drivers license right away!
 However, there are a few restrictions when it comes to getting behind the wheel.

 You may only drive with a parent, guardian, spouse, or an adult who is at least 25 years old and has a valid drivers license.
 You may not drive your friends around in the car, especially not by yourself.